Skip navigation |

 The City of Edinburgh EAL Service contains many useful documents and ideas including extensive translated resources such as key words and leaflets for parents.

-• EMAS 4 Success is a website developed through a partnership between South Gloucestershire , Bath and North East Somerset, North Somerset and Bristol.
+• EMTAS 4 Success is a website developed through a partnership between South Gloucestershire , Bath and North East Somerset, North Somerset and Bristol.
 It contains useful policy and project information, guidance and downloadable teaching and learning resources produced by the services, including a number for new to English pupils

-EMAS 4 Success is a website developed through a partnership between South Gloucestershire , Bath and North East Somerset, North Somerset and Bristol.
+EMTAS 4 Success is a website developed through a partnership between South Gloucestershire , Bath and North East Somerset, North Somerset and Bristol.
 It contains useful policy and project information, guidance and downloadable teaching and learning resources produced by the services, including a number for new to English pupils

 • Gloucestershire' s READS (Race Equality and Diversity Service) 'iRespect' website contains a wealth of resources promoting 'positive tolerance and active citizenship'.